Bachelor (2021 film): Plot

-At the next hearing, Rudran attempts to salvage the case by requesting a DNA test; however, Subbu, having grown tired of his dishonesty, decides to prematurely end the case.
-Concurrently, Darling, having a change-in-conscience, begs her for forgiveness.
-Subbu scorns him, stating that he is unworthy of forgiveness and walks away.
-Before leaving, and as a final act of spite, she flicks him off, leaving him devastated.
+At the next hearing, Rudran requests a DNA test to revive the case; however, Subbu, disillusioned by the situation, decides to withdraw it.
+Meanwhile, Darling has a change of heart and asks for her forgiveness.
+Subbu refuses, stating that he does not deserve it, and walks away, leaving him devastated.

 Production

-In September 2019, G. V. Prakash was cast in the film.
-On 13 September 2019, first look of the film along with cast line up was revealed.
-Filming was wrapped up in October 2020.
-Though teaser was released on 13 February 2021, but anticipated release was delayed due to COVID-19 aftermath.
+In September 2019, G. V. Prakash Kumar was cast in the film.

+On 13 September 2019, the first look of the film, along with the cast line-up, was revealed.

+Principal photography was completed in October 2020.

+Although the teaser was released on 13 February 2021, the film's release was delayed due to the aftermath of the COVID-19 pandemic.

 Music

-The songs were composed by G. V. Prakash Kumar, Dhibu Ninan Thomas, Siddhu Kumar and A. H. Kaashif, while Siddhu Kumar did the complete background score.
-The 'Life of Bachelor' track is inspired from song 'Angamaly' from Malayalam movie Angamaly Diaries.
+The songs were composed by G. V. Prakash Kumar, Dhibu Ninan Thomas, Siddhu Kumar and A. H. Kaashif, while the background score was composed by Siddhu Kumar.
+The track "Life of Bachelor" is inspired by the song "Angamaly" from the Malayalam film Angamaly Diaries.